NBA Rumors: Enes Kanter Demanding A Trade From Knicks, ‘Just Get Me Out Of Here’

 Enes Kanter continues to get more frustrated with the New York Knicks as the 2018-19 NBA season goes deeper.
-Kanter entered the season as the Knicks starting center but with the team currently in the middle of a rebuilding process, Coach David Fizdale demoted the Turkish big man to the bench to give more playing time to Luke Kornet and Mitchell Robinson.
+Kanter entered the season as the Knicks starting center, but with the team currently in the middle of a rebuilding process, Coach David Fizdale demoted the Turkish big man to the bench to give more playing time to Luke Kornet and Mitchell Robinson.

 When Luke Kornet suffered an ankle sprain, there’s growing optimism that Enes Kanter would be returning to the starting lineup in their recent game against the Houston Rockets.
 Unfortunately, before the game started, Coach David Fizdale announced that Noah Vonleh would be their starting center and not Kanter.